fpgasystems/hacc/docs/CLI-sg-program.md

   -b, --bit <string>
 </code>
 <p>
-  &nbsp; &nbsp; Specifies the path to your .bit and .ltx files
+  &nbsp; &nbsp; Specifies the path to your .bit and .ltx files.
 </p>

 ### Examples